Trent Baalke

-Trent John Baalke (/ˈbɑːlki/ BAHL-kee; born February 14, 1964) is an American football executive who was most recently the general manager of the Jacksonville Jaguars of the National Football League (NFL).
+Trent John Baalke (/ˈbɑːlki/ BAHL-kee; born February 14, 1964) is an American football executive who currently serves as a consultant for the Cleveland Browns of the National Football League (NFL).
+He previously served as the general manager of the Jacksonville Jaguars of the National Football League (NFL).

-Early years
+Early life

 A Rosendale, Wisconsin native, Baalke earned his bachelor's degree in health and physical education at Bemidji State University, where he played outside linebacker and was an All-Northern Sun Conference and All-Midwest Region honoree.

 Executive career

 Early career

 Baalke began his career in coaching in 1989 as a graduate assistant for North Dakota State.
 From 1990 to 1995, Baalke was a defensive line and strength & conditioning coach for South Dakota State.
 He then spent two years as the athletic director of Shanley High School in Fargo, North Dakota, before breaking into the NFL as a scout for the New York Jets in 1998, a role in which Baalke spent three seasons.

 In 2001, Baalke was hired by the Washington Redskins, spending four years with the team.
 From 2001 to 2003, he was a national scout, before being promoted to college scouting coordinator in 2004.